DrVicki/html-terrarium-part1/README.md

 > Note: Spans vs. Divs.
 Divs are considered 'block' elements, and Spans are 'inline'.
 What would happen if you transformed these divs to spans?

 With this markup, the plants now show up on the screen.
-It looks pretty bad, because they aren't yet styled using CSS, and we'll do that in the next lesson.
+It looks pretty bad, because they aren't yet styled using **CSS**, and we'll do that in the next lesson.

 Each image has `alt` text which will appear even if you can't see or render an image.
 This is an important attribute to include for accessibility.
-Learn more about accessibility in future lessons; for now, remember the `alt` attribute provides alternative information for an image if a user for some reason cannot view it (because of slow connection, an error in the `src` attribute, or if the user uses a screen reader).
+Remember the `alt` attribute provides alternative information for an image if a user for some reason cannot view it (because of slow connection, an error in the `src` attribute, or if the user uses a screen reader).

 ✅ Did you notice each image has the same `alt` tag?
 Is this good practice?
 Why or why not?
 Can you improve this code?